|

 The pressure hull of the SubMarine can be completely hollowed out in a few minutes, with the exception of the diving servo mount, should you wish to do so.

-The control linkages are sealed via O-rings, which are pressed against a "too small" silicone hose.
+The control linkages are sealed via O-rings, which are pressed onto the linkage by a "too small" silicone hose.

 The external motor is sealed to the shaft with a Teflon plate.